HorizenOfficial/Sidechains-SDK/qa/README.md

 The processes launched with the debug agent are shown under _**Java**_
 9. Select the local process containing "node" and select the node with proper number
 10. Wait a little, execution should stop on breakpoint in Java/Scala code

+**Multi Sidechains Tests**
+For implementing a test that needs more than one sidechain, MultiSidechainTestFramework class can be used.
+By default, this class creates and starts 2 sidechains, one utxo and one EVM, but it can be customized.
+It supports the same command-line options defined for single sidechain tests, with the difference that sidechain node specific options must specify the sidechain the node belongs to.
+See the comments in multi_sc_test_framework.py file for additional information.